 We want to avoid that at all costs!

-This is one of the 29 reasons why birds won’t come to feeders.
-For more details, check out this article I wrote over here!
+This is one of the 29 reasons birds won’t come to feeders.

-Here are 3 types of safe paints for bird feeders:
+Here are three types of safe paints for bird feeders:

 Oil-based, latex, acrylic, or watercolor paints are safe paints for painting bird feeders.
 Bird feeders are safe to be painted everywhere except on the interior surfaces as birds may accidentally scratch off and consume the paint.
 Bird feeders should be painted with any bright and primary colors.